 The cosmopolitan resort of Llafranc has an idyllic beach set in a cove of turquoise coloured water.
 The town is a 'hidden gem' for those searching for a taste of traditional Spain with their sand, sun, and sangrias.
 The beaches are quite remote and the mixture of sand and cliffs makes hiring a boat or kayak the perfect way to explore all of the coves of the region.

 Lloret is the largest, and one of the most popular family resorts in Catalonia.
 Offering a lively nightlife, Lloret is the perfect Costa Brava location for 18-30s.
 For a quieter experience if you don't like the hustle and bustle consider nearby Santa Susana.

 Lloret is home to one of the largest water parks in Spain - Water World offers family tickets for € 85.

 The visually impressive Gran Casino Costa Brava offers night time entertainment with slot machines, poker, blackjack, shows, a cocktail bar and on-site snacks and restaurant.

-The resort of Palamos is favoured by the Spanish but is highly recommended as one of the best "authentically Spanish" resorts.
-Palamos retains much of its traditional Spanish charm and is noticeably less developed than many of the Costa Brava resorts.
-Don't expect rows of bars and restaurants selling English breakfasts and fish and chips.
-The town has a huge sandy beach which is ideal for children.
+The resort of Palamos is favoured by the Spanish but is highly recommended as an "authentically Spanish" resorts.
+Palamos is noticeably less developed than many of the surrounding resorts so don't expect rows of bars and restaurants selling English breakfasts and fish and chips although the marina offers plenty of fresh seafood restuarants with freshly caught fish.

 In the evenings the locals including children parade the centre of town and promenade in their finest attire giving the place an almost Victorian feel.
 Experience shopping local-style on Tuesday at the busy Palamos market.

 One of the best local beaches is at Cala Castel.
-The beach is accessible by footpath or by car for and is ideal if you want to escape the crowds on the town's main beach. offer kayak hire from Palamos and other regions throughout the region.
+The beach is accessible by footpath or by car and is ideal if you want to escape the crowds on the town's main beach. offer kayak hire from Palamos and other regions throughout the region.